kizniche/ttgo-tbeam-ttn-tracker/README.md

 }
 ```

-7. Compile the Arduino code and upload it to your TTGO T-Beam.
+7. Open this project file ```main/main.ino``` with the Arduino IDE and upload it to your TTGO T-Beam.

 8. Turn on the device and once a GPS lock is acquired, the device will start sending data to TTN and TTN Mapper.